Pleural Effusion Treatment & Management

 All sclerosing agents can produce fever, chest pain, and nausea.
 Talc rarely causes more serious adverse effects, such as empyema and acute lung injury.
 The latter appears to be related to the particle size and the amount of talc injected for pleurodesis.

-Injection of 50 mL of 1% lidocaine hydrochloride prior to instillation of the sclerosing agent may help to alleviate pain.
+Injection of 50 mL of 1% lidocaine hydrochloride prior to instillation of the sclerosing agent has been advocated help to alleviate pain [21, 44] but is not universally used.
 Additional analgesia might be required in some cases.
-Clamp chest tubes for approximately 2 hours after instillation of the sclerosing agent.
+Clamp chest tubes for approximately two hours after instillation of the sclerosing agent.

 Previous